getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 &nbsp;
 ## Hints
 Event and Breadcrumb `hints` are objects containing various information used to put together an event or a breadcrumb.
 For events, those are things like `event_id`, `originalException`, `syntheticException` (used internally to generate cleaner stack trace), and any other arbitrary `data` that user attaches.
 For breadcrumbs it's all implementation dependent.
-For XHR requests, hint contains xhr object itself, for user interactions it contains DOM element and event name etc.
+For XHR requests, the hint contains the xhr object itself, for user interactions it contains the DOM element and event name, etc.

-They are available in two places. `beforeSend`/`beforeBreadcrumb` and `eventProcessors`.
+They are available in two places: `beforeSend`/`beforeBreadcrumb` and `eventProcessors`.
 Those are two ways we'll allow users to modify what we put together.

-These common hints currently exist for events:
+### Hints for Events

 `originalException`